 Another popular service that allows testing your website speed — tools.pingdom.com.
 Its great benefit is that it shows the location of the server used for the check.
 Wherever possible, it is recommended to choose the closest country to the target region where you plan to promote your web project.

-To make a more detailed analysis, you can simultaneously test your website speed in both tools and compare the received recommendations.
+You can simultaneously test your website speed in both tools and compare the received recommendations to a more detailed analysis.

 How to Increase the Loading Speed of a Website or an Online Store

-As the high-speed Internet becomes more accessible both on PC and mobile devices the number of Internet users continues to grow.
+As the high-speed Internet becomes more accessible both on PC and mobile devices, Internet users continue to grow.
 However, there are still some websites that work slowly.

-With regard to online stores, the main problem is that an entrepreneur can launch an appealing and convenient website but because of its slow work, many buyers will leave it.
-According to some data, even a 1-2 second delay can have a significant impact on the revenue.
+Concerning online stores, the main problem is that an entrepreneur can launch an appealing and convenient website, but many buyers will leave it because of its slow work.
+According to some data, even a 1-2 second delay can significantly impact the revenue.

 - Optimize your website technically.
 A qualified programmer can optimize the work of the website to minimize the number of requests sent to the database when a user browses the site.
 This also positively impacts the performance.

 - Use data compression.
 By this, we mean Gzip-scripts and the implementation of other software file processing methods that compress data on the server-side in response to the client’s request;

 - Enable caching.
-Caching technology is supported in many modern CMS both for online stores and other websites.
-A similar option can also be offered by your hosting provider.
+Caching technology is supported in many modern CMS, both for online stores and other websites.
+Your hosting provider can also offer a similar option.

-In both cases, when the user visits the page again the request is sent to the copies of files on the server / hard disk, which can significantly increase the reloading speed and reduce the load on the server.
+In both cases, when the user visits the page again, the request is sent to the copies of files on the server / hard disk, significantly increasing the reloading speed and reducing the server’s load.

 - Avoid redirects.
 If you have redirects on your website, try to limit their number wherever possible.
 Each of such forwardings sends a separate request to the server, increasing the load on it.